Downstream Oil Industry Government Secondee

 - Two-year secondment, with opportunities for permanent private sector roles thereafter

 - Full Time / Part Time considered

-- Highly competitive salary + excellent benefits
+- Highly competitive salary and benefits

-- London-based with some national travel
+- London-based with working from home

 UKPIA is the trade association that brings together and represents the companies involved in refining, renewable fuel production, terminal operations and filling stations.
 Our members contribute significantly to the UK’s extensive and resilient fuel supply chain today and they are preparing for the future by planning and investing in projects that reduce emissions for tomorrow’s Net-Zero economy.

 UKPIA is seeking an experienced, knowledgeable and confident person to represent the sector during a two-year secondment with the Department of Business, Energy and Industrial Strategy (BEIS), located in Whitehall.

 You will be expected to act as a source of broad expertise on the downstream oil industry, providing evidence and analysis that policy and other members of the team, within BEIS and across Whitehall, can draw on.

 The post provides a unique opportunity to learn how the British Government operates and would be an ideal developmental and broadening opportunity for people aspiring to more senior levels of management.
 It also gives exposure to senior executives at UKPIA and member companies, and previous secondees have gone on to secure permanent roles with either.
 It would also suit those who have worked at a senior level in the industry, seeking to use their experience and knowledge in a different environment for the greater good.